zzzprojects/html-agility-pack/docs2/pages/documentations/manipulation/remove-child.md

 ### Examples

-The following example remove the child node but will keep grand child node.
+The following example remove the child node but will keep grandchild one.

 ```csharp